Ceglee/voting-app-api/readme.md

 - java -jar voting-app-api-1.0.0.war

 #### 0.2 Go to login page
-As asked in mail please ensure that app is deployed at root context path ("/").
+As asked in the mail, please ensure that app is deployed at root context path ("/").
 Login page will be available under:
 *protocol://host:port/login.html*